front-commerce/developers.front-commerce.com/source/docs/advanced/features/return-merchandise-authorization.md

 ---
 id: return-merchandise-authorization
 title: Return Merchandise Authorization
 description: Return Merchandise Authorization (RMA) provides a customer with the means to request a return of an order or part of an order.
-This guide explains how to integrate this feature in your application.
+This guide explains how to integrate this feature into your application.
 ---

 # Return Merchandise Authorization (RMA)